 Normally, blood flows in this pattern: body » right side of heart » lungs » left side of heart » back to body.
-The pulmonary artery carries blood from the right side of the heart to the lungs, and the aorta carries blood from the left side of the heart to the body.
-In children with TGA, the normal pattern of flow does not exist, and the body doesn't get enough oxygenated blood.
+The pulmonary artery carries blue blood from the right side of the heart to the lungs where it picks up oxygen.
+The aorta carries red blood from the left side of the heart to the body.
+In children with TGA, the normal pattern of flow does not exist, and the body doesn't get enough oxygenated (red) blood.

 The symptoms of TGA include:

 Transposition of the great arteries may be diagnosed before birth, with fetal echocardiogram (ultrasound).
 Our Fetal Heart Program will prepare a plan for delivery and care immediately after birth.

 Sometimes TGA is diagnosed when an infant is a few hours or days old.
 Less commonly, in some cases, infants may not have visible symptoms for weeks or months.
 Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms or abnormal values on laboratory testing such as pulse oximetry.

 Diagnosis of TGA may require some or all of these tests: